KiitanTheAnalyst/Bharat-Data-Science-Intern_Task-1/README.md

-# Bharat-Internship - Machine Learning Projects worked on during my internship program at Bharat Intern
+# Bharat-Internship - Machine Learning Projects worked on during my internship program as a Data Science Intern

-Project Title:** Titanic Survival Prediction
+## Project Title: Titanic Survival Prediction

 This project delved into predicting passenger survival on the Titanic using a supervised machine learning algorithm - Logistic Regression.
 Logistic Regression because it is good for binary classification problems.
 It will provide a clear understanding of the relationship between the features and the survival outcome.